 3. Issues Related To Autism Spectrum Disorder

-Other notable speech disorders which are often linked to autism spectrum disorder include repetition, unusual inflection, and muteness.
+Other notable speech disorders which are often linked to autism spectrum disorder include repetition and unusual inflection.

 4. Lisp